Adel-ak/gql-boilerplate/README.md

 Things it has

 - rate limiting express and graphql middleware
-- graphql auth middle (firebase)
+- graphql auth middleware
-- aws, firebase and redis pubsub graphql DI
+- aws and redis pubsub graphql DI
 - Request logging to console (with color changing based on response time)
   1. Red >= 5sec
   2. Yellow >= 2sec